equinor/fmu-dataio/docs/src/exported_standard_results.md

-# Data Product Exports
+# Standard result exports

-fmu-dataio exposes functions for the export of data products.
-These are _standardized results_ that must conform to particular data shapes defined in this package.
+fmu-dataio exposes functions for the export of standard results.
+These are _standardized data_ that must conform to particular data shapes defined in this package.
 Data being exported with these functions undergoes strict validation.